MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-requirements.md

 ms.search.keywords: version
 ms.date: 05/06/2020
 ms.author: edupont
-ms.openlocfilehash: 417b7ba9743ec0dabb4c7b311535ed8c22d8896a
+ms.openlocfilehash: 55af97f27768d4b0c83379dd9eb5174613aabaa9
-ms.sourcegitcommit: b9264b4ed650feca18776892ec23f2aa7ec43e20
+ms.sourcegitcommit: 3e9c89f90db5eaed599630299353300621fe4007
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 05/13/2020
+ms.lasthandoff: 07/01/2020
-ms.locfileid: "3372608"
+ms.locfileid: "3528729"
 ---
 # <a name="minimum-requirements-for-using-business-central"></a>Minimum Requirements for Using Business Central
-Before you access [!INCLUDE [prodshort](includes/prodshort.md)] online, we recommend that you verify that your computer or mobile device meets or exceeds the minimum system requirements for the product.
+Before you access [!INCLUDE[prodshort](includes/prodshort.md)] online, we recommend that you verify that your computer or mobile device meets or exceeds the minimum system requirements for the product.
 This article lists the requirements.

 ## <a name="browsers"></a>Browsers